coresoftwaredesign/rummy-vision-pro-doc/README.md

 - A random background is chosen.
 - One to thirteen random cards (classes) are selected.
-- The second, inverted pip of the top card is masked to prevent it from impacting the training.
+- The second, inverted pip of the top card is masked to prevent it from affecting the training.
 - Card positions, spacing, rotations are randomized.
 Bounding boxes are adjusted accordingly.
-- Drop shadows are generated at card edges in order to increase realism.
+- Drop shadows are generated at card edges to increase realism.
 - Gaussian blur, brightness, and contrast are randomized.
 Random noise is injected.
 This is critical to prevent overtraining.
 - A random amount of motion blur is applied to 25% of the images.